 Judge blasts 'ridiculous' 18-year sentence for marijuana

-Is 18 years in prison without the possibility of parole too harsh for a man arrested with 18 grams of marijuana?
-The Louisiana Supreme Court's chief justice thinks so, and she blasted her colleagues for upholding the punishment.
-In a withering dissent Wednesday, Chief Justice Bernette Johnson called it "outrageous" and "ridiculous" that the state's highest court affirmed the lengthy prison sentence for such a small amount of marijuana -- enough for at least 18 marijuana cigarettes.
+The Louisiana Supreme Court's chief justice thinks so, and says it's outrageous that her colleagues upheld the punishment.
+In her dissenting opinion Wednesday, Chief Justice Bernette Johnson said it's ridiculous that a lengthy prison sentence for such a small amount of marijuana would be allowed to stand.

 Add your comments below